Have you struggled to increase your website traffic, even though you’ve tried every “method” out there?

 Step #3: Pitch the publication

-So, you should always be networking and trying to connect with influencers.
-The more influencers and connections you have, the easier it will be to get published on the larger publications.
+You should always be networking and trying to connect with influencers.
+The more influencers and connections you have, the easier it will be to get published with the larger publications.

 As for the actual pitch, here’s how to do it right:

 - Make sure to pitch the right editor